-Naturally light in color, maple is the choice for light finishes.
-The grade known as white maple, when finished with white shellac alone or with white wax, makes a truly beautiful finish which cannot be duplicated by any other wood.
-Sometimes maple is bleached before finishing making it even whiter.
-And maple, of course, is much used for furniture, especially the curly and the bird's-eye maples.
+Naturally light in color, Maple is the choice for light finishes.
+The grade known as White Maple, when finished with shellac alone or with beeswax, makes a truly beautiful finish which cannot be duplicated by any other wood.
+Sometimes Maple is bleached before finishing making it even whiter.
+And Maple, of course, is much used for furniture, especially the curly and the bird's-eye Maples.
 For floors which are subject to much traffic, maple has no equal.
-You'll find maple in school gym floors, dance floors, kitchens, bedrooms, halls, hand turned wood bowls and wooden kitchen boards.
+You'll find Maple in school gym floors, dance floors, kitchens, bedrooms, halls, hand turned wood bowls and wooden kitchen boards.

 Maple is a close-grain, very hard, fine-textured, tough and strong wood.
 The sapwood is very light in color, while the heartwood is a light brown.
 The grain figure is subdued but beautiful and quite uniform and interesting as well.

 Maple is common to England, Central Europe and North America.
-Curly maple is the wood which results from trees which have made a twisted growth and which peculiarity has been preserved by special methods of cutting the lumber.
+Curly Maple is the wood which results from trees which have made a twisted growth and which peculiarity has been preserved by special methods of cutting the lumber.
 It has a curly, mottled figure quite similar to satinwood.
-Bird's-eye maple is sugar maple.
+Bird's-eye Maple is actually Sugar Maple.
 The peculiar bird's-eye knots are presumed to be the result of buds or shoots which formed in the wood but were unable to penetrate the hard, tough bark and thus come out to form branches.
-Sugar maple when newly cut is a creamy white in color, but it darkens to a golden yellow with age.
+Sugar Maple when newly cut is a creamy white in color, but it darkens to a golden yellow with age.
 In finishing this bird's-eye maple the best practice is 'to put on a toner in the form of a water solution of tannic acid.
 This brings out the little eyes or knots interestingly.
 The toner is followed with a weak water stain.

 Traditional wooden bowl producers in Vermont frequently worked in Maple.
 They were the Weston Bowl Mill, The Bowl Mill also known as the Granville Bowl Company and Woodbury Bowl.